Pavankumardontha/Graphs/README.md

 # DFS
 1) No. of islands (leetcode)
 2) Flood fill (leetcode)
-3) Check if path exists between source and destination node
+3) Check if path exists between source and destination node (leetcode)
 4) No. of paths between source and destination nodes (+ backtracking)
 5) Shortest/Largest path between source and destion node (+ backtracking)
 6) Count connected components in a graph